All About Light Truck or Delivery Services Drivers

-In 2016, there was an estimated number of 953,500 jobs in the United States for Light Truck or Delivery Services Driver.
+In the United States, there were 953,500 jobs for Light Truck or Delivery Services Driver in 2016.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 62,100 new jobs for Light Truck or Delivery Services Driver by 2026.
 The BLS estimates 109,800 yearly job openings in this field.

 The states with the most job growth for Light Truck or Delivery Services Driver are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Vermont, Maine, or Alaska.
 These states have the worst job growth for this type of profession.